runtimeverification/proof-generation/README.md

 ## Overview

-We propose a method to generate proof objects for program executions.

-[K framework](https://kframework.org/) is a language framework that allows one to define the operational semantics of a language and derive various tools (interpreter, symbolic execution engine, bounded model checking, etc.) from a single definition.
+We propose a method to generate proof objects for program executions, based on the [K framework](https://kframework.org/).
+K framework is a language framework that allows one to define the operational semantics of a language and derive various tools (interpreter, symbolic execution engine, bounded model checking, etc.) from a single definition.

-We have formalized matching logic in a theorem prover called [Metamath](http://us.metamath.org/) and implemented proof object generation for concrete execution, which is what we present here in this artifact evaluation.
+We have formalized K and its underlying logic, matching logic, in a theorem prover called [Metamath](http://us.metamath.org/) and implemented proof object generation for concrete execution, which is what we present here in this artifact evaluation.

 ## Functional badge